dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/barcode-result-item.md

 ### moduleSize

-Returns the module size of the barcode.
+The size of the individual modules or elements within the barcode.

 <div class="sample-code-prefix"></div>
 >- Objective-C